Taylor University's Profile

 - 2 majors in the Bachelor of Music

-Currently, 29% of undergraduate students major in the areas of Business, Elementary Education or Biology.
+Currently, 37% of undergraduate students major in the areas of Business, Kinesiology, Elementary Education or Biology.
 Other popular majors are Media Communication, Psychology, Computer Science and Engineering, Biblical Literature, Christian Education Ministries, and Philosophy.

 Student/Faculty Ratio: 13:1

 - 100% report a meaningful relationship with God